Nathansbud/Confection/README.md

 ...and so forth!

-## Model Design: Decisions & Explorations
+## Model Design: Decisions & Limitations

 We initially began our model with a base ruleset, a slight modification of the classic Game of Life rules: